teksolucians/pwmBuzzerMusic_trafficLights_rgbLED/README.md

 # PWM_Buzzer_Music

-Buzzer music using Pulse Width Modulation
+Music using Pulse Width Modulation and an Active Buzzer

 Songs included in jukebox.py: